Data models

 • duration (PositiveIntegerField) – Duration.
 The duration in minutes.

-• slot_count (IntegerField) – Slot count.
+• slot_count (IntegerField) – Slot Count.
 How many times this session will take place.

 • content_locale (CharField) – Language